 Yes, you can make this beef stew in the slow cooker.
 That's how I used to make this stew before I got my Instant Pot!
 There are a few small changes to the recipe below:

-- Place all of the ingredients (minus the beef stock) in the slow cooker and cook on low for 6-8 hours.
+-Place all the ingredients (minus the beef stock) in the slow cooker and cook on low for 6-8 hours.

 I used carrots, celery, onion, and potatoes because that was what I had on hand.
-Here are some other ideas for vegetables that would also work in this Instant Pot Beef Stew.
+Some other vegetables that would be delicious in this stew are turnips, parsnips, mushrooms, garlic, kale, and more!

 This Instant Pot Beef Stew can be stored covered in the fridge for up to 5 days.
 I would not recommend freezing this recipe because of the potatoes.